-Flares are emission-control devices used to burn flammable gases which would otherwise be released into the atmosphere.
-In petroleum and natural-gas supply chains around the world, it is estimated that open flaring burns approximately 145 billion cubic meters of gas per year.
-The amount of methane emissions from this flaring is estimated to be approximately 2 million metric tons, or 2% of the estimated methane emissions from global oil and gas production.1
+Flares are safety and emission-control devices used to burn flammable gases which would otherwise be released into the atmosphere.
+In petroleum and natural-gas supply chains around the world, it is estimated that open flaring burns approximately 139 billion cubic meters of gas per year.1 The amount of methane emissions from this flaring is estimated to be approximately 7.6 million metric tons, or 5.6% of the estimated methane emissions from global oil and gas production in 2022.1

 There are multiple ways to reduce emissions from flaring.
 Ideally, waste gas production is prevented.
 If this is not feasible then waste gas recovery for sale can generate revenue.
-Otherwise, storing (re-injecting) gases in oil and gas reservoirs is also an alternative.
-If the waste gas cannot be recovered to be sold as a natural gas or natural-gas liquid product, or cannot be stored, it may be able to be used for generating electricity.
-If flaring cannot be prevented, improving the efficiency of flares can reduce emissions of methane.
+Permanent storage by re-injecting gases into depleted oil and gas reservoirs is also an alternative.
+If the waste gas cannot be recovered to be sold as a natural gas or natural-gas liquid product, or cannot be stored, the gas may be used for generating electricity.
+If flaring cannot be prevented, improving the efficiency and operation of flares can reduce emissions of methane.
 Best practice strategies for reducing methane emissions from flaring:

-- Keep an accurate inventory of flaring activities - Prevent flaring by designing systems that do not vent gases - Recover gases that are currently being flared, so they can be sold as natural gas or natural-gas liquid products - Store gases (through injecting into gas or oil reservoirs) that cannot be recovered and immediately sold - For gases that cannot be sold as natural gas or natural-gas liquid, find alternative uses such as generating electricity - For gases that need to be flared, make sure the combustion of those gases is efficient - Track flaring and venting activities in an annual inventory
+Keep an accurate inventory of flaring activities

+Prevent flaring by designing systems that do not vent gases

+Recover gases that are currently being flared, so they can be sold as natural gas or natural-gas liquid products

+Store gases (through injecting into gas or oil reservoirs) that cannot be recovered and immediately sold

+For gases that cannot be sold as natural gas or natural-gas liquid, find alternative uses such as generating electricity

+For gases that need to be flared, make sure the combustion of those gases is efficient and eliminate/ minimize unlit flares

+Document flaring and venting emissions in an annual inventory